hsdevelops/cron-telebot/README.md

    pip install -r requirements.txt
    ```

 3. Start services.
 Run `python main.py` to start the telegram bot.
-On another terminal, run `python api.py` to start the Flask endpoint (base path is `/api`).
+On another terminal, run `python api.py` to initialize the FastAPI endpoints (base path is `/api`).

 ## Running in production
 1. Configure environment variables.
 See [config.py](./config.py) for the required environment variables and how you can get them.